Workforce, training and education

 British Medical Association (BMA)

+The BMA is an independent trade union and professional body for doctors and medical students in the UK.
 Becoming a member of the BMA is not a mandatory requirement of working in the UK, however, there are recognised benefits of being a member.
-These benefits include:

 Get to know Good UK Medical Practice

-Welcome to UK medical practice workshops
+Free Welcome to UK practice’ workshops

-National Institute for Health and Care Excellence (NICE)
+National Institute of Health and Care Excellence (NICE)

 NICE provides national guidance and advice to improve health and social care.
-They are a Non-Departmental Public Body and independent of the government.
+They are a non-departmental public body and independent of the government.

 British National Formulary (BNF)